Help & FAQ

 What is this app?

-A data-first tool for building and tracking an undergraduate college list.
-It pulls together public, official data (the federal College Scorecard and IPEDS, plus the Common Data Set) so you can search schools, sort them into Safety / Target / Reach, save a list, and track every application's deadlines and requirements in one place.
+A tool for building an undergraduate college list.
+It pulls together public, official data (the federal College Scorecard and IPEDS, plus the Common Data Set) so you can search schools, sort them into Safety / Target / Reach, and save a balanced list.

 How are Safety, Target, and Reach decided?

 Eligible schools (those passing your non-score filters) are placed relative to your academic profile.
 Turn on the GPA / SAT / ACT sliders to position schools: stronger scores push a school toward Safety, lower scores toward Reach.
-The classifier uses the better of your SAT/ACT signal, never labels a school "Safety" without a known admit rate, and keeps Ultra-selective (admit rate ≤ ~10%) and Not enough data as separate sets.
+The classifier uses the better of your SAT/ACT signal, never labels a school "Safety" without a known admit rate, and keeps Ultra-selective (admit rate ≤ ~10%) as a separate set.

 These are advisory positioning signals, not guarantees — admissions are holistic.